 In 2017, results from a Phase I Clinical Safety Trial infusing a child’s own cord blood stem cells in children with Autism Spectrum Disorder (ASD) were published in Stem Cells Translational Medicine.
 The result can be read here: Autologous Cord Blood Infusions Are Safe and Feasible in Young Children with Autism Spectrum Disorder

 ViaCord, along with our parent company PerkinElmer, proudly provided support for this novel research which has now progressed into a Phase II Clinical Trial.

 Phase II Clinical Trial Underway

 The goal of Duke University Medical Center's Phase II Clinical Trial is to determine if there is a benefit from an intravenous infusion of autologous (the child’s own) cord blood or unrelated donor cord blood in children with Autism Spectrum Disorder.
-This trial is currently ongoing, but not actively recruiting participants at this time.
-For more details visit clinicaltrials.gov or email firstname.lastname@example.org for more info.
+Duke University Medical Center is currently analyzing data from the Phase II research trial and not actively recruiting participants at this time.
+For more details visit clinicaltrials.gov or email email@example.com for more info.